 Do you understand what expat life is actually like?

-Yes, personally, not just professionally.
-I'm an American living abroad, living cross-culturally and raising children between cultures.
+Yes, from my own life.
+I'm an American living abroad and raising children between cultures.
 You won't need to spend session time explaining what it's like to be a foreigner.

 What if I move to another country during therapy?